+Aluminum is an ideal material for the circular economy and more than 75 percent of the aluminum ever made is still in use today because it can be recycled over and over again.
 Virtually all of the aluminum used in cars, buildings, airplanes and similar industrial products is recycled.
-Additionally, consumer products like beverage containers are recycled at far higher rates than competing materials such as glass or plastic.
-And aluminum cans are made with an average of 68 percent recycled content -- far exceeding competitive packaging types.
+Additionally, consumer products like beverage containers are recycled at far higher rates than competing packages such as glass, plastic bottles, or multi-layer composite containers.

 Still, more remains to be done.
-Around $900 million worth of aluminum is buried each year in the U.S., largely due to lack of infrastructure and public education.
-For this reason, it is important that community policies encourage and facilitate recycling activity.
-Continuing to increase aluminum recycling not only helps the industry reduce its environmental footprint, but also helps society divert resources from landfills and save energy for future generations.
+Around $800 million worth of aluminum is buried in landfills each year in the United States, largely in the aluminum can market.
+For this reason, it is important that state and local policies encourage and facilitate recycling activity.
+Continuing to increase aluminum recycling not only helps the industry reduce its environmental footprint, but also diverts valuable resources from landfills, saving energy and reducing greenhouse gas emissions for future generations.

-About 40 percent of the U.S. aluminum supply comes from recycled, or secondary, aluminum.
+Around 80 percent of U.S. aluminum production involves making recycled, or secondary, aluminum.
 The aluminum industry relies on the collection of used beverage containers and other fabricated aluminum to meet the demand for new aluminum products.
-Because about half of the aluminum used each year in the United States comes from recycled metal, the aluminum industry works directly with local communities and the broader scrap market to increase participation in all forms of recycling.
+The aluminum industry works with the broader scrap and recycling industries to increase participation in all forms of recycling.